The Triumph of Obama’s Long Game

 And if universal coverage was unstoppable, the most conservative response to that change was … something very much like Obamacare.
 It was an incremental reform, it kept the private insurance market, and it attempted to create as big a risk pool as possible.
 No one argued it was perfect.
 But it adapted ideas from left and right into a plausible, workable synthesis.
 And yet the GOP — still fixated on abstract ideology — pretended none of this had happened.
 Caught in the vortex of their own talk-radio fantasies, they opted to repeal and replace 21st-century reality.
 And — surprise! — reality won.

 Maybe if they’d made a case that this was essential unless we wanted the country to go bankrupt, they might have had a chance.
 But when they combined it with massive tax cuts for the rich, they were never going to win, except by diktat.
 So they tried diktat.
-They lied about their bill; they attempted to ram it through quickly; they suppressed public hearings and any semblance of a deliberative process; they all but ended Senatorial debate; they made no compelling public case for the bill (because there was none); they passed it in the House before even scoring it; they tried to force it through by a reconciliation process that was never designed for such a thing.
+They lied about their bill; they attempted to ram it through quickly; they suppressed public hearings and any semblance of a deliberative process; they all but ended senatorial debate; they made no compelling public case for the bill (because there was none); they passed it in the House before even scoring it; they tried to force it through by a reconciliation process that was never designed for such a thing.

 They tried everything, in other words — led by one of the wiliest Senate Majority Leaders in modern times, and a president with a cultlike hold on his own voters.
 They controlled the House and Senate and had a chief executive willing to sign literally anything he could call a victory.
 And they still failed.
 Rejoice!